runekaagaard/mcp-redmine/README.md

 ## Requirements

-- Access to a Redmine instance (5.0+, tested on 6.0.3)
+- Access to a Redmine instance
 - Redmine API key
 - Python 3.10+

+The openapi specification used is for redmine 5.0, tested on Redmine 6.0.3, but will likely work with older versions as well.

 ## API